grewek/dielectric_dreams/README.md

 ## ISA

-The ISA is in a bad shape right now, i want to clean it up and make it non orthogonal as i learned that orthogonality in opcodes is a think of the past.
+The ISA is in a bad shape right now, i want to clean it up and make it non orthogonal as i learned that orthogonality in opcodes is a thing of the past.
 Also i need to move the Opcodes in the High Bits of the ISA.

 ## Emulation